YiRanMushroom/WayLib/README.md

 ```

 This should be enough to get you started.
 If you have any questions or suggestions, please feel free to contact me.
 I will be happy to help you.
 Thank you for using WayLib!

+# Source files that are compatible with C++ 17 (others may be compatible, but I haven't tested them yet):
+Util/Range/*
+Util/ThreadPool.hpp